Chemical Risk Assessment Structure

 To decide measures for risk reductions, risk valuation is the most essential activity.

-Chemical risk can be classified in two levels:
+Chemical risk can be classified into two levels:

-1. The upper limit, that is, the maximum permissible level (MPL).
+1. The upper limit is the maximum permissible level (MPL).

-The two risks limits help to decide various risk zones:
+The two risk limits help to decide various risk zones:

 Step # 8: